Aloha, Oregon

 Aloha (/əˈloʊ.ə/, not /əˈloʊhɑː/) is a census-designated place and unincorporated community in Washington County, Oregon, United States.
 By road it is 10.9 mi west of downtown Portland.
 As of the 2020 Census, the population was 53,828.
 Fire protection and EMS services are provided through Tualatin Valley Fire and Rescue and American Medical Response.

 History

+Wheeler was named for Ira Wheeler, an early inhabitant of the area, who owned land on and around Kinnaman Road and 185th Avenue.
+In 1893, the Wheeler Subdivision was platted.
+Trains started stopping in the area in 1907, and a station was established on October 31 1907.
+A school district was established in 1911.

-On January 9, 1912, the community received its name with the opening of a post office named Aloha; the area had previously been known as Wheeler Crossing.
+On January 9, 1912, the post office would open, under the name Aloha.
+The community had first been called by that name as early as December 7, 1911, when The Hillsboro Argus reported the change of the name.
 According to Oregon Geographic Names, the origin of the name Aloha is disputed.
 Some sources say it was named by Robert Caples, a railroad worker, but it is unknown why the name was chosen.
 In 1983 Joseph H. Buck claimed that his uncle, the first postmaster, Julius Buck, named the office "Aloah" after a small resort on Lake Winnebago in Wisconsin.
 Supposedly the last two letters were transposed by the Post Office during the application process.
 The local pronunciation, however, has remained /əˈloʊ.ə/ rather than /əˈloʊhɑː/.
+A similar story is reported as early as 1949, in The Beaverton Enterprise.

+From 1914 to 1929, intercity train services were provided to Aloha by Southern Pacific Red Electric Lines.

+In 1960, the Aloha-Huber School district was merged into the Beaverton School District.
+At the time, the school district included both the Aloha-Huber elementary school, and Beaver Acres elementary.

+Up until about 1975, the parks & recreation district in the area was the Aloha-Huber parks & Recreation District.
+However, this district would be merged into the Tualatin Hills Park & Recreation District.

+Aloha High School would be opened in 1970.
+It's neighboring swimming pool would be open in October of 1977.

 The community attempted to incorporate in 1984, but the regional boundary commission halted the effort after determining the community could not provide the needed municipal services of a city.